Quick Summary: Timing Your First Haircut After a Hair Transplant

 Understanding Hair Transplant Recovery

-To understand when you can get a haircut, it’s important to first acknowledge the recovery period during which your scalp and new grafts need to heal properly before undergoing any type of hair cutting or styling.
+To understand when you can get a haircut, it’s important first to acknowledge the recovery period during which your scalp and new grafts need to heal properly before undergoing any type of hair cutting or styling.

 The list below highlights the key milestones of the recovery period.
 The main ones to take note are: